Last Updated on

 You have decided to be a freelance writer.

-In one sentence, you need samples in the niche you want to get paid for.
+In one sentence, you need a freelance writing portfolio in the niche you want to get paid for.
 If you haven’t picked up a niche or wondering if a niche is necessary, click on the image below and download a detailed PDF guide that will help you with it.

 But, to answer the latter part is, NO. A niche is not necessary but it helps in closing deals much faster (because clients are already reading what they want you to write).

-Having a killer writing portfolio can make or break your writing career.
-So, it is absolutely imperative that you have the best samples in your writing portfolio
+Having a killer freelance writing portfolio can make or break your writing career.
+So, it is absolutely imperative that you have the best samples in your writing portfolio.
+In this post, we will tell you how to make writing samples or freelance writing examples that attract clients

 Note: If you are struggling to find and land freelance writing clients, you should check this out.